1031-exchange

 • foreign property – all qualifying property must be located in the United States

-Any cash left over from the exchange, and any debt relief, is immediately taxable.
+Any cash left over from the exchange, and any debt relief, is called “boot,” and is immediately taxable.

 1031 Exchange Timeline

 The timeline to purchase replacement property begins on the day that you close escrow on the relinquished property.
 This is Day 0.
-There are two deadlines: Day 45 and Day 180 (or tax return due date).
+There are two deadlines: Day 45, and Day 180 (or tax return due date, whichever comes first).

 Day 45 – Identify Replacement Properties